On universal classes of Lyapunov functions for linear switched systems: Sufficient conditions for universality

 \begin{remark} According to Remark~\ref{rem:riscala}, the first part of Corollary~\ref{c-universal} remains valid if one replaces the piecewise linear functions $\max_{k=1,\dots,N} |l_k^{\top} x|$ with the functions $\big(\max_{k=1,\dots,N} |l_k^{\top} x|\big)^q=\max_{k=1,\dots,N} |l_k^{\top} x|^q$, for any given $q>1$.
 In particular, for $q=2$, we have that the family of piecewise quadratic functions is a universal class of Lyapunov functions. \end{remark}

-\begin{remark} The proof of Proposition~\ref{prop-approx} relies on the fact that, whenever a linear switched system is uniformly exponentially stable, there exists a common Lyapunov function which is convex and homogeneous.
-In the classical construction, convexity and homogeneity are direct consequences of the convexity and homogeneity of the map $x_0\mapsto \|\Phi_A(t,0)x_0\|$ for given $t\geq 0$ and $A\in\Si_{\rm arb}(\M)$.
+\begin{remark} The proof of Proposition~\ref{prop-approx} relies on the fact that, whenever a linear switched system is uniformly exponentially stable, there exists a common Lyapunov function which is convex.
+In the classical construction \eqref{basic-LF}, convexity and homogeneity of the Lyapunov function are direct consequences of the convexity and homogeneity of the map $x_0\mapsto \|\Phi_A(t,0)x_0\|$ for given $t\geq 0$ and $A\in L^\infty(\mathbb{R}_+,\M)$.
+In the nonlinear case, the homogeneity property can be recovered from a homogeneity assumption on the vector fields.
+Similarly, the convexity property can be imposed as an additional requirement.
 Proposition~\ref{prop-approx}, and hence Corollary~\ref{c-universal}, can then be extended to any class of nonlinear switched systems